presidentbeef/brakeman-site/README.markdown

 ## Development

-The site is built using (a very old version of) Octopress, which is a layer on top of Jekyll.
+The site is built using [Jekyll](https://jekyllrb.com/).

 Changes to the site content should be made in `source/`.
 Markdown is preferred.

-To build:
+To build/test:

-* Use Ruby 1.9.3
+    cd source
-* `bundle install` for dependencies
+    bundle install
-* To preview: `rake preview` and visit http://localhost:4000
+    jekyll serve

 ## License